Scotland v Ukraine postponed

 Scotland and Ukraine's World Cup play-off semi-final has been postponed.

-The nations were due to meet at Hampden on 24 March but Ukraine requested Fifa push back the tie following Russia's invasion of the country.
+The nations were set to meet at Hampden on 24 March but Ukraine requested Fifa push back the tie following Russia's invasion of the country.

-The winner was due to face Wales or Austria in the play-off final on 29 March but that tie will now also be pushed back.
+As a result, the play-off final for the winners against either Wales or Austria on 29 March will now also be delayed.

-Discussions are underway for a new date with the Nations League international break in June the most likely option.
+Discussions are under way for a new date, with the Nations League window in June the most likely option.

 The World Cup finals take place from 21 November to 18 December.